 AC-04: From the SAC reports of various courses (CDA 3103, COP 2210, and COT 3541), it is clear that the students are quite deficient in the concepts related to algorithmic process, programming, and problem solving.
 One way to address this issue is to provide a pre-programming course focused on problem solving and logic skills.
 Students in COP 2210 should be evaluated in the first week of classes in order to recommend them to enroll in this pre-programming course before taking COP 2210.
 [Important Note: We have already created COP 1000 but need to ascertain that it is more widely advertised to the student community through our advisers.]

+Related to computer programming review.

 AC-05: Reiterating the recommendation of the SAC, Programming experience in C or C++ is not enabled in the chain of COP 4520 and hence, should be removed.
 It may be worth considering adding COP 4338 as a co-requisite to COP 4520.

 AC-06: The Subject Area Coordinator for Software Engineering recommends the adoption of the state-of-the-art practices of software development from industry.
 In particular, Agile and Scrum should be used in CEN 4010, CEN 4021, and CIS 4911 (student projects must use these technologies).

+Recommend a software engineering sub-committee to review these courses and propose syllabus revisions if appropriate.

 AC-07: If approved by the faculty, then the recommendations related to modifications of Course Outcomes, Pre-Requisites etc. should be made in the Spring 2016 term as we will be undergoing the ABET Review in Fall 2016.